kubedb/cli/docs/guides/memcached/monitoring/using-builtin-prometheus.md

 - Install KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

-- If you don't know how to configure Prometheus to scrape metrics from various Kubernetes resources, please read the tutorial from [here](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin).
+- If you are not familiar with how to configure Prometheus to scrape metrics from various Kubernetes resources, please read the tutorial from [here](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin).

-- If you don't know how Prometheus monitoring works with KubeDB please visit [here](/docs/concepts/database-monitoring/overview.md).
+- To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/concepts/database-monitoring/overview.md).

 - To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy respective monitoring resources.
 We are going to deploy database in `demo` namespace.